p-vale/antro-ecommerce/README.md

 To Do:
 - bag display
+- delete and quantity
+- test new addToBag
+- remove true from data>Majoram>bag
-- add subtitle to product pages
+- add subtitle to product pages -?
-- enable user to change bag
+- polish design (font, imgs, spaces)